ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **THROW TEAM-MATE ACTIONS**

-~er\ learn~ turn, instead of performing a Pass action, a
+er\ learn turn, instead of performing a Pass action, a

-the active team with the Throw Team-mate trait can attempt to o\^, U ~a~ team-mate with the Right Stuff trait as if they were a ball.
+the active team with the Throw Team-mate trait can attempt to o, U a team-mate with the Right Stuff trait as if they were a ball.
 The

-„ nf» Throw Team-mate action may be occupied or unoccupied ':Z ' X\"rther defined as being a ■Quick ThroW or a Short [^d\ h^ k] d nn the range - much like a Pass action.
+ nf Throw Team-mate action may be occupied or unoccupied ':Z ' X"rther defined as being a ■Quick ThroW or a Short [d\ h k] d nn the range - much like a Pass action.
 Unlike a Pass action. hoXer a Throw Team-mate action that is not fumbled win always scatter before landing.